bajamircea/bajamircea.github.io/_posts/2018-11-15-string-view-corners.markdown

 a `std::string` or a string literal, a sub-range of, or any other contiguous sequence of characters.
 The pointer points at the beginning, the size is the length of the sequence (or pointer to one past the last, i.e the end).
-It's a constant view, it does not allow changing the sequence it points to.
+It's a constant view, it does not allow changing the sequence it points to (in order to be able to provide views into literal strings).

 ## Functions taking std::string_view